92username/ai-resume-optimizer/Overview.md

 1. **Main Objective**
    - Build an application (initially using *Streamlit*) that generates a text of up to 1500 characters, merging the user’s tech stack with the requirements of an internship/job position.
-   - This text must include important *keywords* so it won’t be filtered out by Applicant Tracking Systems (ATS), such as Gupy.

 2. **Scope and Features**
    1. **Data Input**